Organizations offer numerous elementary education scholarships to ensure high-quality teachers can afford their collegiate training.

 Deadline: February 10th

-With over 930,000 members, the Daughters of the American Revolution (DAR) offers 26 scholarship funds, including the $1,500 Edward G. and Helen A. Borgens Scholarship.
+The Daughters of the American Revolution (DAR) offers 26 scholarship funds, including the $1,500 Edward G. and Helen A. Borgens Scholarship.
 This merit-based program seeks non-traditional students aged 25 or older who are studying to teach in elementary schools.
-Suitable candidates must be United States citizens, have sophomore or higher standing, enroll in accredited teacher preparation, and excel with a minimum 3.5 GPA.
+Suitable candidates must:

 Contact